starboi-63/ArTEMIS/README.md

 - `--model`: The model to use.
 Right now, we have only implemented the `ArTEMIS` model.
 - `--mode`: The mode in which to run the model.
 Should be set to `interpolate_video`.
 - `--model_path`: The path to the pre-trained model checkpoint.
-We provide a `model.ckpt` file in the project root directory.
+We provide a `model.ckpt` file on [Google Drive](https://drive.google.com/file/d/1JibdJDBeTXlMbvqwdV_4r86kVUwk8u9C/view?usp=share_link).
 - `--input_path`: The path to the video file to interpolate frames for.
 - `--save_path`: The directory to save the interpolated frames to.